Managing Shared Disks

 - Click the "Confirm" button

-To update an existing Shared Disk using the Crusoe Terraform provider, you can change the fields of an existing disk resource and run terraform apply
+To update an existing Shared Disk using the Crusoe Terraform provider, you can change the fields of an existing disk resource and run terraform apply.
+The Crusoe Terraform provider will apply the changes to the disk.

 terraform {